Skip to main content

 3-Step Action Plan: Balancing Your Lipids Starting Tomorrow

-• The “Small Fish” Rule: Aim to include fatty fish like sardines, mackerel, or anchovies at least twice a week.
-These “small” fish are powerhouses of pre-formed EPA and DHA, and they are lower in heavy metals than larger predatory fish.
+Aim to include oily fish like sardines or anchovies at least twice a week.
+These small fish are powerhouses of pre-formed EPA and DHA, and they contain far lower levels of heavy metals than larger fish like tuna or swordfish.

-• The Daily Seed Ritual: Add one tablespoon of freshly ground flaxseeds or soaked chia seeds to your morning yogurt or smoothie.
-This simple habit ensures a consistent daily dose of Alpha-Linolenic Acid (ALA) to help suppress pro-inflammatory pathways.
+Add one tablespoon of freshly ground flaxseeds or soaked chia seeds to your morning yogurt or smoothie.
+This simple habit ensures a consistent daily dose of Alpha-Linolenic Acid (ALA) to help suppress pro-inflammatory pathways throughout the day.

 Chronic low-grade inflammation is the silent driver of most modern diseases; balancing your lipids is the first step toward prevention.